tony-rowan/homey-tech-task/README.md

 4. Q: What is status, is it an enum or a simple free text entry.
   A: Let's start with free text entry and see how we will get on.

+5. Q: Similar to projects, who should be allowed to comment on projects?
+  Can comments be edited or deleted?
+  A: Let's say no for now - comments are fire and forget - like text messages.